StructuralEquationModels/StructuralEquationModels.jl/docs/src/tutorials/concept.md

 - SemRidge: ridge regularization

 ## diff
 The diff part of a model connects to the numerical optimization backend used to fit the model.
-It can be used to control options like the optimization algorithm, linesearch, stopping criteria, etc. There are currently two available backends, `SemDiffOptim` connecting to the [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) backend, and `SemDiffNLopt` connecting to the [NLopt.jl](https://github.com/JuliaOpt/NLopt.jl) backend.
+It can be used to control options like the optimization algorithm, linesearch, stopping criteria, etc. There are currently two available backends, `SemOptimizerOptim` connecting to the [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) backend, and `SemOptimizerNLopt` connecting to the [NLopt.jl](https://github.com/JuliaOpt/NLopt.jl) backend.

 ## API
 ```@docs